- Internationally accredited, award-winning language centre

 - Modern facilities in a very central location

-- Own line of course books (I love Russian)
+- Own series of coursebooks (I love Russian)

 - Official examination centre